dc138/scriptable/README.md

 ## Deribit Futures Widget

 Fetches and displays future data for bitcoin and etherium on [Deribit](https://www.deribit.com/).
-By default, the graph generated tracks the last 24 hours of price action, but this can be configured by editing the script.
+By default, the generated graph tracks the last 24 hours of price action, but this can be configured by editing the script.
-The index 24 hour change and volatility are also shown.
+The index change over the last 24 hours and volatility score are also shown.

-For each future, the table shows:
+For each of the listed futures, the table shows:
-- the last 24 hour percentage move,
+- the percentage move over the last 24 hours,
 - dollar preium above the index,
 - percentage premium above the index,
-- annualized basis yield
+- annualized basis yield,
 - and tenor in days or hours.

 The currency can be configured by passing either `BTC` or `ETH` to the widget arguments.